Tarvis451/ogg-winmm/README.md

 # ogg-winmm CD Audio Emulator

-This project (originally by Hifi) uses .ogg music files on the disk to emulate CD tracks, replacing the need otohave a CD in the drive to play music in certain games.
+This project (originally by Hifi and forked by Tarvis451) uses .ogg music files on the disk to emulate CD tracks, replacing the need otohave a CD in the drive to play music in certain games.
 Good Old Games uses a modified version for several of their games.

-It has gone unmaintained, so I took it upon myself to solve a couple issues, namely making it work on Windows 10.
-Good Old Games has fixed their own version, but it's not as useful without the source available, so I fixed it myself as well.
+WHAT'S NEW IN THIS FORK?:

+- Implemented partially mciSendStringA to support more games (Tested on Ultim@te Race Pro)
+- Easier to implement token-based commands in fake_mciSendStringA
+- Added missing "joyConfigChanged" function in stubs.c
+- Fixed some minor bugs

+WINDOWS 10 SUPPORT:

+Thanks to Tarvis451 the ogg-winmm is working on Windows 10 without any issues.

 BUILDING: